Congress says party's official account blocked by Twitter | Politics

 ''Is Twitter following its own policy for the suspension of Congress leaders' accounts or the Modi government's?
 Why hadn't it locked the account of SC commission that had tweeted similar photos before any of our leaders did? ''By locking Congress leaders' accounts en masse, Twitter is blatantly colluding with the stifling of democracy by the BJP government in India,'' she tweeted.

-He alleged that Twitter is acting against the opposition party leaders under pressure from the government.

-''Twitter is clearly acting under government's pressure as it did not remove the same pictures shared by the Twitter account of the National Commission for Scheduled Castes for a few days,'' Gupta said.
+''Twitter is clearly acting under the government's pressure as it did not remove the same pictures shared by the Twitter account of the National Commission for Scheduled Castes for a few days,'' he said.

 When contacted, a Twitter spokesperson said the company's rules are enforced judiciously and impartially for everyone in its service.